-The GCS Fast Stream 2018 entry is now closed for applications.
+The GCS Fast Stream 2019 is closed for applications.

 Can you see yourself as a future leader of government communications?
 Do you want to be part of a fast-paced environment, with a high level of responsibility from the start?
 Do you want to work on communicating issues and policies that you feel passionately about?

 If so, then the Government Communication Service Fast Stream is right for you.

 The Fast Stream scheme offers ongoing training and development as a foundation for promotion on completion of the scheme and long-term career progression.
 The application process includes a variety of assessments reflecting the type of skills fast streamers use.
 In order to apply, you will need to hold a 2:1 degree in any subject and be eligible to work in the UK, and if you’re a current Civil Servant, you don’t need a degree to apply.